brimdata/zed/docs/zq/language.md

 ```
 which computes an aggregation table of different message types (e.g.,
 from a hypothetical field called `type`) into a new, aggregated field
-called `kinds` and grouped by by the network of all the source IP address
+called `kinds` and grouped by the network of all the source IP address
 in the input
-(e.g.,from a hypothetical field called `srcip`) as a derived field called `net`.
+(e.g., from a hypothetical field called `srcip`) as a derived field called `net`.

 The short-hand query from above might be typed into a search box while the
 latter query might be composed in a query editor or in Zed source files
-maintained in Github.
+maintained in GitHub.
 Both forms are valid Zed queries.

 ## 2. The Dataflow Model